dmitriwamback/us-state-leaning/README.md

     <li>2. <code>npm run dev</code> in the repo directory.</li>
 </ul>

-### Additional disclaimer: This app does not account for Maine's and Nebraska's individual electoral districts.
+### Additional disclaimer: This app does not account for Maine's and Nebraska's individual congressional districts.